guidoschmidt/hicetnunc.wiki.backup/How-to-resell-🏪.md

 ### How can I track what I've sold?

-You can use (HICTORY)[hictory.xyz] by Leith Ben Abdessalem: An easy to read transaction history.
+You can use [HICTORY](hictory.xyz) by Leith Ben Abdessalem: An easy to read transaction history.

 ### How can I get notifications when I sell something?